 Non-photographers are encouraged to attend the workshop.
 The cabins and the bunkhouse are wonderfully comfortable, and the porches are great for enjoying the view and hummingbirds.
 Bull River is a magnificent place to enjoy nature, read, or relax.
 Many non-photographer spouses join us, all have a splendid time at Bull River, and may participate in the activities during the week.
-They only do not photograph hummingbirds on the flash stations that are reserved for participants only.
+Non-participants do not photograph hummingbirds on the flash stations as those are reserved for participants.